Value-added tax (VAT)

 Postponement of the increase in the VAT rates

-The above-mentioned rates are increased failing the achievement of the budget targets.
+The VAT rates are increased failing the achievement of the budget targets.
 In particular:

 The 22% VAT rate will be increased:

-VATable persons have to submit to the tax authorities, on a quarterly basis, the communications of:
+In addition to the quarterly cross-border communication mentioned above, VATable persons have to submit to the Italian tax authorities, on a quarterly basis, the communications of the periodic VAT balances.

 Service supply rules